Support and resistance are fundamental concepts to understand when it comes to technical analysis.

-The concepts of support and resistance are some of the most fundamental topics related to the technical analysis of financial markets.
+The concepts of support and resistance are some of the most fundamental topics related to the technical analysis of cryptocurrency markets.

 While they’re simple concepts to understand, they’re actually quite difficult to master.
 Identifying them can be entirely subjective; they’ll work differently in changing market conditions, and you’ll need to understand their different types.
 But above all, you’ll need to study a lot of charts, and this guide will help you get started.